 Topping Cannabis Plants

 Topping is an old and proven technique, applied to a number of different plants.
 Take a boxwood for example.
 To ensure a full and thick boxwood hedge, this plant has to be trimmed down once or twice a year.
 For every branch that’s cut off, at least two new ones appear.
 Filling up the bush until it becomes impossible to see through it, be it for privacy or decorative reasons.
+These pictures below show how topping just one time can create a bushier and bigger plant!

 Obviously cannabis plants are topped with a different motive; though the technique stays unchanged.
 Pruning the main branch of a weed plant gives the underlying side shoots the opportunity to take over.